Seiphyre/rtti_parser/README.md

 - [] Stop the creation of the AST when an error occured. (to improve speed)
 - [] Windows / Linux support
 - [] Create installation instructions.
+- [] Enable template classes parsing (3)
+- [] Do not register members when there are no members
+- [x] Do not write meta.h when there are no classes to register

 Notebook: